csevere/writeit2.0/README.md

 ## Strategy

 A week before the project started, we brainstormed our project's scope and functionality by creating  wireframes, discussing required technologies, and finalizing each member's roles and responsibilities.
 Two worked on the back end and the other two worked on the front end.
-However, we mob programmed some aspects of the front and back end to ensure each team member had an understanding of the code used.
+However, we mob programmed some aspects of the front and back to ensure each team member had an understanding of the code used.
 At the end of each day, we had quick meetings to ensure we were on track and to avoid merge conflicts while pushing and pulling our code on github.

 ## Site Walkthrough